Bamtoliya/Lakiaro/README.md

 1. Minimum 6
 2. Maximum 9
 3. Decreasing at 5
-4. Starting point are 16 points edge of the center
+4. Starting point are 16 points; edges of the center
 5.

 It's like Maze